ltebean/Wizard/README.md

 ## Getting Started:

-For example, we need a widget to display basic shop info, let's call it "basicInfo". we need to place three files under the classpath: basicInfo.groovy, basicInfo, and basicInfo.js(optional).
+For example, we need a widget to display basic shop info, let's call it "basicInfo". we need to place three files under the classpath: basicInfo.groovy, basicInfo.ftl, and basicInfo.js(optional).

 First, basicInfo.groovy, the script constructs a shop object, then puts it into a map, finally returns the map as the template model.